OpenEvalProject/evals/manuscripts/elife-40580/v1/manuscript.md

 ## Abstract

-10.7554/eLife.40580.001 Severe forms of α-thalassaemia, haemoglobin H disease and haemoglobin Bart’s hydrops fetalis, are an important public health concern in Southeast Asia.
+Severe forms of α-thalassaemia, haemoglobin H disease and haemoglobin Bart’s hydrops fetalis, are an important public health concern in Southeast Asia.
 Yet information on the prevalence, genetic diversity and health burden of α-thalassaemia in the region remains limited.
 We compiled a geodatabase of α-thalassaemia prevalence and genetic diversity surveys and, using geostatistical modelling methods, generated the first continuous maps of α-thalassaemia mutations in Thailand and sub-national estimates of the number of newborns with severe forms in 2020.
 We also summarised the current evidence-base for α-thalassaemia prevalence and diversity for the region.
 We estimate that 3595 (95% credible interval 1,717–6,199) newborns will be born with severe α-thalassaemia in Thailand in 2020, which is considerably higher than previous estimates.
 Accurate, fine-scale epidemiological data are necessary to guide sustainable national and regional health policies for α-thalassaemia management.
-Our maps and newborn estimates are an important first step towards this aim.
-Editorial note: This article has been through an editorial process in which the authors decide how to respond to the issues raised during peer review.
-The Reviewing Editor's assessment is that all the issues have been addressed ( see decision letter ).
+Our maps and newborn estimates are an important first step towards this aim.Editorial note: This article has been through an editorial process in which the authors decide how to respond to the issues raised during peer review.
+The Reviewing Editor's assessment is that all the issues have been addressed (see decision letter).

 ## Introduction